 - Three months of premium channels free: When you sign up for TV service with DISH Network, you get three months of free premium channels, including HBO, Showtime and Cinemax.
 If you don’t want to continue paying for the service after the three months are up, you’ll have to contact DISH Network before the trial ends and remove it; otherwise, you’ll automatically be charged.

 - Great for sports fans: DISH Network offers the NFL Network and NFL RedZone on all three of its standard TV packages.
 There’s also ESPN, the MLB Network, and the CBS Sports Network; although, the latter two aren’t available on the America’s Top 120+ plan.
-The Flex Pack has special channel packs for sports lovers as well, so whichever package you go with, you’ll be able to stay connected to your favorite teams.

 - 4K video: DISH Network’s receivers support 4K Ultra HD programming, the latest advancement in video resolution.
 All you need to get started is a 4K TV, a Hopper 3 DVR, and one of its TV packages.

 - Built-in TV apps: Your Hopper 3 DVR comes with built-in apps for Netflix, Pandora, The Weather Channel and other popular applications.
 DISH Network is currently working on adding a YouTube app to the mix as well.